Vishal73040/BotBrowser/README.md

   --bot-profile="/path/to/chrome137_win11_x64.enc"
 ```

+**Important Notes:**
-> Use `--user-data-dir` with a unique temporary folder to avoid conflicts with any running Chromium instances.
-It ensures BotBrowser launches cleanly without interfering with your normal browser profiles.
+- Use `--user-data-dir` with a unique temporary folder to avoid conflicts with running Chromium instances
+- This ensures BotBrowser launches cleanly without interfering with your normal browser profiles
-> Use `--proxy-server`, `--proxy-username`, `--proxy-password` to connect to a proxy server, we support http, https, socks5 protocol.
+- Use `--proxy-server`, `--proxy-username`, `--proxy-password` to connect to proxy servers
+- Supported protocols: HTTP, HTTPS, SOCKS5

 #### 2. [Playwright](examples/playwright) / [Puppeteer](examples/puppeteer) Examples